 Salads: (Side Dish) Uzbekistan is not known for salads.
 Uzbek salads are usually very simple and small.
 Many will have only two ingredients dressed in something simple like a little oil and/or vinegar.
 Although there are exceptions (especially in Slavic-influenced salads dressed with mayonnaise), salads are often meant to be pallet cleansers to accompany meat-and-oil heavy meals.
 Vegetable pairings may seem unusual – and are often heavy on strong flavors like radish, onion, and pomegranate.
 Cabbage – pickled, fermented, or fresh – is also a common ingredient.
 Raw onion or greens placed are plate are meant to be eaten with the meal.

-Samsa: (Snack; Main Dish) Samsa is a popular Uzbek pastry.
+Samsa: (Main Dish) Samsa is a popular Uzbek pastry.
 Minced meat (lamb or beef), onions, and spices are encased in a flaky dough.
 Baked in a tandoor oven, it has a crispy exterior with a juicy, flavorful interior.
 Served as a snack or appetizer, samsa is cherished for its delightful taste and texture.
 You can sometimes find pumpkin and potato samsa that are vegetarian friendly.

-Shirguruch: (Breakfast Dish) This is poridge made from milk and rice cooked together until the rice is tender and creamy.
+Shirguruch: (Main Dish) This is poridge made from milk and rice cooked together until the rice is tender and creamy.
 Seasoned with salt, often sweetened with sugar or honey, and served with a pat of butter, shirguruch is on the menu of many hotel breakfasts and is a perfect way to start the day like a local with both comfort and sustained energy.
 There are variations as well.
 For instance, shirqovoq will add grated pumpkin, infusing the meal with a subtle sweetness and a vibrant color while also boosts its nutritional value.

 Shivit Oshi: (Main Dish) Shivit Oshi is a distinctive and colorful version of lagman.
 Traditional to the Uzbek city of Khiva, the noodles are infused with pureed dill, giving them a bright green hue.
 They are then served topped with meat (lamb or beef) and vegetables that have stewed in herbs and spices.
 It is dressed with qatiq before being served.